EmilDohne/compressed-image/README.md

 ### Documentation

-The complete user-facing documentation is hosted on [readthedocs](https://compressed-image.readthedocs.io/) where you can additionally find more information on benchmarks and technical class documentation.
+The complete user-facing documentation is hosted on [readthedocs](https://compressed-image.readthedocs.io/) where you can find more information on benchmarks and technical class documentation.